 Use a stand mixer.
 Add butter (room temperature), flour, confectioner’s sugar, egg and almond flour into the bowl.
 Mix everything together until the dough feels as one piece.
 Take the dough out on a baking board and carefully knead the dough together.
-Let the dough rest in a cold area (refrigerator) for 1 hour.
+Let the dough rest in the refrigerator for 30 minutes.

 Use a rolling pin and roll the dough in-between two parchment papers.
 Roll out the dough to a rectangle and until the thickness of the dough is 1/8 inches everywhere (it’s important the thickness is the same everywhere).
 Lift over the dough (still between parchment paper) onto an oven tray and take off one layer of the parchment paper (the one on top).
 Cut off uneven edges with a knife.
 Also, divid the rectangle in two (on the middle).

-Bake the cookies for 12-15 minutes (all depending on your oven) until the cookies start to get a golden brown color.
+Bake the cookies for 10-15 minutes (all depending on your oven) until the cookies start to get a light golden color.